 Levelling up with social housing

-The government’s flagship levelling up programme wants to tackle inequalities by ‘spreading opportunity’, ‘backing community life’ and ‘restoring local pride’ to cities, towns, coastal areas and villages that have been left behind.
+The government’s flagship levelling up programme wants to tackle inequalities by ‘spreading opportunity’, ‘backing community life’, and ‘restoring local pride’ to cities, towns, coastal areas, and villages that have been left behind.

-Find out why this can’t be done without building the social homes we desperately need.
+This can’t be done without building the social homes we desperately need.

 Why is social housing important for levelling up?